themartorana/python-cloudservers/README.rst

 ----------------

-Installing this package gets you a shell command, ``cloudservers``, that you can use to interact with Rackspace.
+Installing this package gets you a shell command, ``cloudservers``, that you can use to interact with any Rackspace compatible API (including OpenStack).

 You'll need to provide your Rackspace username and API key.
 You can do this with the ``--username`` and ``--apikey`` params, but it's easier to just